 However, when we decide to make some meal in this manner, the question of what type of wood to use frequently arises.

-Will it have an effect on the ultimate taste and flavor of the bird’s meat?
+Will it affect the ultimate taste and flavor of the bird’s meat?

-How do you avoid making a blunder and choose the correct woods to smoke this type of poultry?
+How do you avoid blundering and choose the correct woods to smoke this type of poultry?

 What is the best wood to smoke turkey with?

-When it comes to smoking poultry and turkey in particular, there are five types of wood that are favoured above the others.
+Regarding smoking poultry and turkey, in particular, five types of wood are favored above the others.
 These are typically cherry, apple, alder, and a few others.
-It is, nevertheless, acceptable to use various types of wood if, for example, one wishes to produce turkey with a greater aroma.
+Nevertheless, using various types of wood is acceptable if, for example, one wishes to produce a turkey with a greater aroma.

-Everyone who has ever smoked meat or poultry at least once in their lives is aware that the wood used in the cooking process is just as important as the meat itself.
+Everyone who has smoked meat or poultry at least once knows that the wood used in the cooking process is just as important as the meat itself.

 It is not enough to just select the turkey that will be smoked (though the quality of the meat is important, don’t forget!).
 The wood that will be used is also important.
 The type of wood used will determine the taste and flavor of the finished dish.

 As a result, the most common error made by inexperienced turkey smokers is selecting the incorrect or insufficiently suited wood.
-As a result, the meat may have an overpowering smoked flavor that interferes with the taste of the food, or the flavor of the turkey may change.
+As a result, the meat may have an overpowering smoked flavor that interferes with the food’s taste, or the turkey’s flavor may change.